Study the theory, practise with real questions and take a full mock exam. All in one app — at your own pace.

 MedborgarAppen is available in eight languages: Swedish, English, Arabic, Somali, Dari, Ukrainian, Tigrinya and Polish.
 You study the theory in your language while also learning the Swedish terms the test asks for.

 You start for free and can try the app without an account.
-Premium — which unlocks all chapters, the full quiz and unlimited mock exams — costs 79 kr as a one-time purchase at an introductory price.
+Premium — which unlocks all chapters, the full quiz and unlimited mock exams — costs 199 kr as a one-time purchase.
 No subscription.

 Yes, the real citizenship test is held in Swedish.
 That's why the app lets you read the theory in your own language while practising the Swedish terms, so you recognise the vocabulary on the test.